 I loved “Massacre,” and I loved the rest of the stories in this book.
 I read it mostly in public, on busses and in waiting rooms, and I discovered something: while it’s embarrassing to cry in public, as I have over so many stories, it’s even worse to giggle.

-“Loeka Discovered” (originally published in The Missouri Review and available online, along with an introduction and study questions):
+“Loeka Discovered” (originally published in The Missouri Review):

 Occasionally some small reminder will make us cringe.
 The outline of a tooth on a dentist’s window.
 A picture of a mountain.
 A small man on the street with a pained look on his face.
 Though just as often, we’ll see the stars at night and wonder once again how they might have looked to Loeka.
 We’ll try to remind ourselves that despite everything, we had believed in something.
 And what was the matter with that?